nikkijuk/bmi-calculator-app/README.md

 - Once integration to Localizely on IDE was simply grayed out - no idea why, and what brought it back - if it would have been longer time absent I would have needed to see how to accomplish needed tasks from command line using [intl_utils](https://pub.dev/packages/intl_utils) or using localizelys api's or user interface.
 - Generated code [intl_utils](https://pub.dev/packages/intl_utils) produces seems ok, and as generation is done by [intl_utils](https://pub.dev/packages/intl_utils) which Localizely has provided as open source package there should be always possibility to implement PR and fix issues.
 - Tests didn't work after localization due to [bug in Flutter](https://github.com/flutter/flutter/issues/22193).
 This is not related to Localizely, but makes it very important to understand how Flutter works.
-- In addition I wanted to localize list of strings, and for this I used [Intl package](https://pub.dev/packages/intl) directly.
-There might have been some easier way, but this was first I came across.
+- In localize list of strings using [ICU Select format](https://localizely.com/flutter-arb), which was just wonderful, but editing in Localizely web UI wasn't really easy and I used external text editor and copy&paste additionally.
+I could have used IDE directly and write ICU to ARB, which might have been nicest way to programmer.
 - I also used translations with placeholders, which worked fine at the end, but Localizely didn't give warning when I was at first writing placeholders in wrong syntax - code generation did give error message, so I managed to fix it eventually.
 - Writing translations in Localizely was ok, but when having 3 languages focus on web app was changing and order of language columns was re-ordered when translations were entered, which surprised me quite a lot.
 It might be that one should always work with single language, not with several languages simultaneously as I did.